TLO or All Risk? Do Not Choose the Wrong Car Insurance

 |

-Premium rate (%)
+Premium Rate (%)

 |

-1.79%–3.59% of vehicle value (Region II)
+1.79%–3.59% of vehicle value (Region II reference)

 |

-0.44%–0.53% of the vehicle value
+0.44%–0.53% of vehicle value

 |